KomodorDev/STUDY.TraineeTracker/README.md

 This **TraineeTracker** was a project of **Team07** at **Augsburg University** in collaboration with **Makandra**.
 It is no longer actively developed because the university project has been completed.

-This project was transferred from the Isse Gitlab instance of the UNA.
+This project was transferred from the private GitLab instance of Augsburg University

 ### Name

-**STUDY**
+**STUDY.TraineeTracker**

 ### Description